Top 25 Medieval Cities in Europe:

 Nearby Medieval Town: A bit South of Chester is the sleepy city of Warwick, known for its mighty Warwick Castle.
 The first castle structure was built in 1068 by William the Conqueror and over the following centuries it morphed in the impressive structure you see today.

 About Città di San Marino: Perched high on a mountain peak, San Marino has remained one of the only independent city states inside Italy.

-Other Medieval Alternatives: Sitting North of San Marino toward Venice are the Medieval cities of Bologna and Cittadella.
-Cittadella in particular is one of the best walled cities in the World and led to the name citadel.
+Nearby Medieval Cities: Sitting North of San Marino toward Venice are the Medieval cities of Bologna and Cittadella.
+Cittadella in particular is one of the best walled cities in the World and was defensed enough to lead to the word citadel.

 17. Vitré, France:

 About Vitre: With an unbeatable fairytale wall and towered chateau, Vitre is the coolest city that you’ve never heard of.

 Nearby Medieval City: Just to the North, along the English Channel, with the colorful port city of near Honfleur.
 It has been largely untouched since the 1500-1600s and feels more like a Dutch town than a French one.

 About Istanbul: Istanbul is the true definition of East meets West as it literally sits on the gateway between Europe and Asia which has created an exotic blend of cultures.
 Even before you start to learn about the history or see the attractions, it is the fairy tale vibe of Istanbul that brings you back to the Middle Ages.